microsoft/jacdac/services/7segmentdisplay.md

     rw digits: bytes @ value

 Each byte encodes the display status of a digit using a ``GFEDCBA`` encoding.
+If incoming ``digits`` data is smaller than available, the remaining digits will be cleared.
+Thus, sending an empty ``digits`` payload clears the screen.

 ```
  - A -